ArkhamElders/YARD/en-EN/010 - Animal Companion.md

 You’ll find detailed stats for each animal in the Bestiary chapter.
 Here, we’ll focus on the stat overview.

-A companion has the following traits:
+A companion has the following attributes:

 - Strength
-- Endurance
+- Constitution
 - Agility
 - Intellect